Create a Morning Routine to Boost your Mental Health

 Great Mornings Start with Quality Sleep

 It might seem like common sense, or maybe not, but sleep hygiene plays an important role in your mental and physical health.
-If you’re getting poor sleep at night then you’ll likely struggle to great a solid morning routine.
+If you’re getting poor sleep at night, then you’ll likely struggle to great a solid morning routine.
 So let’s start your perfect morning routine…the night before.

 If you’re like most people, you probably have a busy schedule and not too much time or energy to fit new habits into your life.
-But trust us, this one is worth doing a little rearranging.
+But trust us, and this one is worth doing a little rearranging.

 Most people aren’t sure how many hours of sleep they require, and this differs for everyone.
 We recommend experimenting to see how many hours suit you best.
-Another great way to fall asleep faster is getting enough activity in your days, this means scheduling regular exercise into your calendar.
+Another great way to fall asleep faster is getting enough activity in your days, and this means scheduling regular exercise into your calendar.

 Ease Into the Day

 Now that you’re rested and getting proper sleep.
 It is much easier to get out of bed when you’re not feeling rushed to start your day.
 You’ll feel more motivated to open your eyes and to let your body naturally wake up.
-It feels good to be able to lounge in bed and to take in the comfort of your space.
+It feels good to be able to lounge in bed and take in the comfort of your space.
 After those few minutes of lounging, try these next few steps.

 Eliminate the Clutter

-Doing something as simply making your bed can help eliminate clutter from the start of your day.
+Doing something as simple as making your bed can help eliminate clutter from the start of your day.
 Another great way to eliminate clutter is to hold off on checking your phone.
 Phones are amazing and convenient devices, but they also provide our lives with a lot of clutter.
-When you start your day off by checking your phone, which gives you access to emails, social media platforms, news (both good and bad), you may feel it necessary to react to all of it.
+When you start your day off by checking your phone, which gives you access to emails, social media platforms, and news (both good and bad), you may feel it necessary to react to all of it.
 Starting the day this way puts you into a “reactive” mindset, so do your best to skip checking your phone before you’ve invested in yourself with healthier wake-up strategies.

 Don’t Skip Breakfast

 It doesn’t have to be a hardy meal that takes time and effort to prepare, but fueling your body with nutrients in the morning can help energize your body.
 If you don’t want to take the time in the morning to create a meal for yourself, you can prep something the night before, like overnight oats, which are easy to grab and go or purchase quick and easy (and healthy) breakfast options.
-The point is to just get something into your body that not only fuels it properly but also isn’t just a cup of joe.
+The point is just to get something into your body that not only fuels it properly but also isn’t just a cup of joe.
 Coffee on an empty stomach is like pouring liquid stress into your system.

 Don’t Forget the Water